glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 Python 2.7.10
 ```

-Our python version has now returned to whatever the system default is!
+Our Python version has now returned to whatever the system default is!

 ## Python Basics
 ### Required Files